Green Change

 Women and Youth as key actors for socio-ecological change in the Yayu Coffee Forest Biosphere Reserve

 The Yayu Coffee Forest Biosphere Reserve in the southwest of Ethiopia encompasses forests, wetlands and numerous rivers, farmlands and pastures.
-The diverse ecosystems serve as home to an abundance of flora and fauna.
-Additionally, the biosphere reserve harbours one of the last remaining populations of wild Arabica coffee plants (Coffea arabica) in the world.
+The diverse ecosystems are home to abundant diversity of flora and fauna.
+The biosphere reserve harbours one of the last remaining populations of wild Arabica coffee (Coffea arabica) in the world.

-A majority of the income of the local populace is based on agriculture and forestry, for instance through the cultivation of coffee, fruit and spices.
-Diverse and sustainable systems of land use have been developed here over centuries, but are now facing increasing pressures through the climate crisis and other factors.
-The consequences are scarcity and overuse of resources through agriculture, threatening the future of the biosphere reserve and the livelihoods of local people.
-Young people and women are especially impacted by these developments, as they have only limited opportunities to participate in civil society and engage in entrepreneurial activity.
+The local population earns the majority of its subsistence but also income from agriculture and forestry, for example through the cultivation of coffee, fruits and spices.
+The traditional extensive land use system of the area is under high demographic and climate-crisis related pressures.
+The consequences are scarcity and overuse of natural resources, threatening the future of the biosphere reserve and livelihoods.
+Young people and women are especially impacted by these developments, as they have only limited opportunities of participation, low decision-making power and few options to engage in entrepreneurial activities.

-In order to strengthen the resilience of nature and people in the Yayu Coffee Forest Biosphere Reserve against the forces of the climate crisis, the project Green Change conducts targeted activities to support:
+In order to strengthen the resilience of people and nature against the forces of the climate crisis in the Yayu Coffee Forest Biosphere Reserve, the project conducts targeted activities to support:

-- the passing on and conservation of traditional knowledge
+- the onpassing of traditional knowledge on resource use

-- the cultivation of old, climate-resilient varities in home gardens
+- the cultivation and distribution of old, climate-resilient varities in home gardens

 - agroforestry-based methods of cultivation